-- Postings may not use obscene, vulgar or profane language or display sexually explicit imagery. - Postings may not advocate for activity that is illegal or in violation of UC Hastings Law policy. - Postings may not advertise events or activities that exclude participation based on any classification protected by UC Hastings Law nondiscrimination policy. - Postings that advertise events or activities at which alcohol will be served must comply with the College alcohol policy's requirements for such communications.
+- Postings must include the name of the person or sponsoring entity and contact information for that person or sponsoring entity. - Postings may not use obscene, vulgar or profane language or display sexually explicit imagery. - Postings may not advocate for activity that is illegal or in violation of UC Law policy. - Postings may not advertise events or activities that exclude participation based on any classification protected by UC Law Nondiscrimination Policy. - Postings that advertise events or activities at which alcohol will be served must comply with the College alcohol policies requirements for such communications.
 Among other things, such postings may not convey that excessive drinking is invited or encouraged.
 For example, terms such as "all you can drink" and "bottomless drinks" will not be permitted.